kavia-common/modular-micro-frontend-dashboard-113379-113388/assets/README.md

 ## Features

 - Independent React application scaffold (no shared node_modules at the root)
-- Designed to be federated into the dashboard host
+- Designed to be federated into the dashboard host using **Webpack Module Federation**
 - Supports local development and independent builds

 ## Getting Started